everypidigit/SeismicWavePredict/README.md

 to run: python predictVelocity.py

-predicts coordinates based on a dataset that you will provide a path to
+predicts coordinates based on a dataset you will provide a path to